Tool Comparison · 2026

 • You need to import an email template

-• You want Flexbox converted to Auto-Layout
+• You want Flexbox layouts accurately preserved

 • You work with unreleased components behind auth